Lace up and explore Singapore with these five long-distance trails that takes you around some of Singapore’s best nature parks and attractions!

 Lower Seletar Reservoir Park

-At the Woodlands Waterfront Park, hikers can get a paranomic view of the Causeway and the Straits of Johor.
-For those looking for a quick bite, Rasa Istimewa Waterfront Restaurant, located at the edge of the jetty, offers a variety of meals and deserts for hungry-goers.
+At Woodlands Waterfront Park, hikers can get a paranomic view of the Causeway and the Straits of Johor.
+For those looking for a quick bite, Rasa Istimewa Waterfront Restaurant (located at the edge of the jetty) offers a variety of Halal meals and deserts for hungry-goers.

-Also, be sure to check out the iconic “Rocket Tower” at Seletar Reservoir!
-Built in 1969, the same year that Apollo 11 landed on moon, the six-storey high tower offers a breathtaking paranormic view of the surrounding waters and greenery.
+Be sure to also check out the iconic “Rocket Tower” at Seletar Reservoir!
+Built in 1969, the same year that Apollo 11 landed on moon, the six-storey high tower offers a breathtaking panoramic view of the surrounding waters and greenery.

 NEL Loop PDF Trail Guide